gvwilson/thirdbit/src/fiction/santas/index.md

 on a school trip that consisted of flying in a big circle around town under drizzling clouds while the teacher tried to sound excited about urban planning.
-The little waiting room seemed both larger and smaller than he remembered: larger because it wasn't packed with two dozen young santas and elves, and smaller because—he pushed that thought away for the time being.
+The tower's waiting room seemed both larger and smaller than he remembered: larger because it wasn't packed with two dozen young santas and elves, and smaller because—he pushed that thought away for the time being.

 He and Santa Hood rode the elevator down in silence.
 A tricycle taxi was waiting for them.
-Its driver nodded to Santa Hood and began pedalling without asking where they were going.
+Its driver nodded to Santa Hood and began pedalling without asking for a destination.

 Gran-Granna Tumbly's house looked exactly as it had just a couple of days before except for a few scorch marks,